waratuman/standardapi/README.md

 DELETE  /records            destroy record
 ```

-All resource end points can be filtered, ordered, limited, offset, and have includes.
+All resource end points can be filtered, sorted, limited, offset, and have includes.
 All options are passed via query string in a nested URI encoded format.

 ```javascript
 // Example